 Prerequisite: V63.0121 or equivalent (AP Calculus AB/BC scores of 4 or 5).

-Full course description can be found in the

-Department of Economics section (page 25).
+Full course description can be found in the Department of Economics section (page 47).

-Mathematics

-(4 Credits)
+Mathematics (4 Credits)

 Students are required to take V63.0121, Calculus I, or a higher-level mathematics.

-MAJOR INDICATOR LOCATION PAGE

-Accounting C10 KMC,1 Suite 10-180 20

-Economics C30 KMC, Suite 7-140 24

-Finance C15 KMC, Suite 9-190 32

-Information Systems C20 KMC, Suite 8-160 35

-International Business N/A KMC, Suite 8-85 37

-Management and Organizations C50 KMC, Suite 7-150 39

-Marketing C55 Tisch Hall 2 , 8th and 9th Floo ors 42

-Statistics and Actuarial Science C22 KMC, Room 8-160 45

-1 KMC-Henry Kaufman Management Center, 44 West Fourth Street

 Calculus I

 V63.0121 4 credits.

-Prerequisite: V63.0009 with a grade of C or better or equivalent; or AP Calculus AB score of 4 or better; or AP Calculus BC score of 3 or better; or SAT I Mathematics 750 or higher; or ACT/ACTE 34 or higher; or passing placement examination.
-Derivatives, antiderivatives, and inte- Derivatives, antiderivatives, and integrals of functions of one real variable.
-Trigonometric, inverse trigonometric, logarithmic, and exponential functions.
-Applications, including graphing, maximizing, and minimizing functions.
-Areas and volumes.
+Prerequisite: V63.0009 with a grade of C or better or equivalent; or AP Calculus AB score of 4 or better; or AP Calculus BC score of 3 or better; or SAT I Mathematics 750 or higher; or ACT/ACTE 34 or higher; or passing placement examination.4 In this course, students learn derivatives, antiderivatives, and integrals of functions of one real variable; trigonometrics, inverse trigonometrics, logarithmics, and exponential functions; applications, including graphing, maximizing, and minimizing functions; and areas and volumes.
 Statistics for Business Control and Regression and Forecasting Models C22.0103 6 credits.
 Prerequisite: V63.0121.

-Combines both Statistics for Business Control (4 credits) and Regression and Forecasting Models (2 credits) into a single 6-credit course.
+This course combines both Statistics for Business Control (4 credits) and Regression and Forecasting Models (2 credits) into a single 6-credit course.
 This 6-credit course is recommended.

+4 For more information regarding the calculus placement examination, see the Department of Mathematics Web site at math.nyu.edu.

 or

 Statistics for Business Control

 C22.0001 4 credits.

 Prerequisite: V63.0121.

-Full course description can be found in the

-Department of Statistics section (page 46).
+Full course description can be found in the Department of Statistics section (page 94).

 and

 Regression and Forecasting Models

 C22.0003 2 credits.